pkarsy/rfboot/help/Installation.md

 ### usb2rf module

-***Update: The FTDI modules (with the fake FTDI chip) are very unreliable.
-A lot of failed uploads, and mysterious CRC errors, dissapeared by using a CP2102 or Pl2303 USB-to-Serial module (again from ebay).
+***WARNING: The red FTDI modules in the picture (it seams they have a fake FTDI chip) are very unreliable.
+A lot of failed uploads, and mysterious CRC errors, dissapeared by using a CP2102 or Pl2303 USB-to-Serial module.
 I dont't have a genuine FTDI module to test it.
 In the next few days I will update this tutorial with the new instructions***

 To build the usb2rf module you need :
-- A CP2102 module ( A Pl2303 is also OK)
+- A CP2102 module ( A PL2303 is also OK)
 - ProMini 3.3V.
 Do not use a 5V ProMini.
 CC1101 cannot tolerate 5V.
 - CC1101 module (I use D-SUN modules)
 - some female-female jumper wires (2.54mm spacing).